rust-lang/rust/doc/tutorial.md

 let z = x; // no new memory allocated, x can no longer be used
 ~~~~

-Since in owned boxes mutabilility is a property of the owner, not the
+Since in owned boxes mutability is a property of the owner, not the
 box, mutable boxes may become immutable when they are moved, and vice-versa.

 ~~~~